DennisBayer/fuzzygit/README.md

 source <path to repository>/fuzzygit
 ```

-If you'd like to use `fuzzygit` permanently consider to add `fuzzygit` to your
+If you'd like to use `fuzzygit` permanently consider adding `fuzzygit` to your
 `PATH`.

 ```bash